miculan/miculan.github.io/_pages/about.md

 This webpage collects some information about my [research](/research/), including my [publications](/publications/), the scientific [projects](/projects/) and [events](/events/) I am involved in, my [teaching](/teaching/) activities and academic [services](/services/).

-I know one or two things about process calculi, distributed ledgers, session types, category theory and logic, bigraphs, coalgebras, structured operational semantics, nominal sets, systems biology, type theory, logical frameworks, proof assistants.
+I know something about
+bigraphs,
+category theory and logic,
+coalgebras,
+distributed ledgers,
+logical frameworks,
+process calculi,
+proof assistants,
+nominal sets,
+session types,
+structured operational semantics,
+systems biology,
+type theory.
 (In a sense, I am a *horizontal* researcher.)

 Currently, I am mostly interested in security issues of distributed, component-based and *smart* systems, whose overall behavior is determined by the interaction of many heterogeneous entities.